COSC481W-2019Winter/classproject-tryingtograduate/ArchitectureSpecification.md

 - ownerId – int

 ### Group Object
-This object represents all fields necassary to represent groups created by all users.
+This object contains all fields necassary to represent groups created by all users.
 They will be sorted by a group owner, which references a User's uniqueID.
 Each group will also be named, given a unique groupID, and a list of all Persons in that group.
-This Component will mainly be accessed on the Edit groups page, along with when a message is sent.
+This Component will mainly be accessed on the Edit Groups page, as well as when a message is sent.
 - groupId – int
 - groupName – string
 - groupOwner (Person.uniqueId) – int
 - members ([ ] Persons.uniqueId) – int

 ### Carrier Object
 This is a small component, but necessary for sending SMS messages to phone numbers.
 This class will take a Carrier name and convert it to a proper email address domain.
-This component will be used strictly when assigning a phone number an "email address"
+This component will be used strictly when assigning a phone number an "email address".
 - Email address – string
 - Name – string
 - carrierId – int